molssi-seamm/molssi-seamm.github.io/docs/users/installation/index.rst

 .. attention::
-   While SEAMM can be installed natively on Windows, significant pieces of functionality are missing because 3rd party package often don't support Windows.
+   While SEAMM can be installed natively on Windows, significant pieces of functionality are missing because 3rd party packages often don't support Windows.
 However, the Windows Subsystem for Linux (WSL) supports running Linux programs, including SEAMM, natively.
 Shortly we'll add instructions for setting up WSL and installing SEAMM.
 With Windows 11 all functionality is available; however, Windows 10 is a bit